 Unless your AI algorithms are trained on diverse datasets, the AI engine of your mental health app can spawn biases and inaccuracies that can lead to the ineffectiveness of the app and even harmful outcomes.
 Along with representative datasets, make sure you collect the absolute minimum of sensitive data and have anonymization measures in place to protect individual identities yet allow your AI models to learn.

 Keep in mind that AI algorithms aren’t a set-and-forget app feature.
-You need to continuously monitor them for bias and data drift and take corrective actions, such as calibration or retraining if needed.
+You need to continuously monitor them for bias and data drift and take corrective actions, such as calibration or retraining, if needed.

 User safety

-Mental health applications are a valuable tool but they cannot replace professional help in times of crisis.
+Mental health applications are a valuable tool, but they cannot replace professional help in times of crisis.
 That’s why your application should be able to identify potential risks, such as suicidal ideation, and trigger emergency protocols when necessary.

 User safety monitoring is a complex task that requires a combination of natural language processing, behavioral analytics, and AI-powered risk assessment.
 We also recommend collaborating with mental health professionals to develop and refine your risk assessment and emergency algorithms.